edwinliiiii/Maze-Autosolver/README.md

 # Maze-Autosolver
-automatically solves a randomly generated maze.
+automatically solves a randomly generated maze using DFS and BFS algorithms.